jovi8850/go-trimmed-mean/README.md

 ```
 import "github.com/jovi8850/go-trimmed-mean/trimmedmean"
 ```
-You can now call the package’s exported functions such as:

-- SymmetricTrimmedMean()
-- AsymmetricTrimmedMean()
-- EvaluateDistribution()

 ## Testing

 ```
 go test ./...
 ```
-The tests validate:
-- Trimming correctness
+The test suite validates:
-- Symmetric vs. asymmetric logic
+- Symmetric trimming (TrimmedMean(data, trim))
+- Asymmetric trimming (TrimmedMean(data, lowTrim, highTrim))
+- Integer trimming (TrimmedMeanInts)
+- Auto-trimming selection (AutoTrimmedMean, AutoTrimmedMeanInts)
+- Distribution evaluation (skewness/outliers)
+- Sorting correctness
-- Error handling
+- Error validation and boundary checks
-- Skewness & distribution diagnostics

 ## GenAI Tools

-This project was developed with assistance from OpenAI’s ChatGPT, which was used for:
+This project was developed with assistance from OpenAI’s ChatGPT and DeepSeek, which was used for:

 - Helping design the trimmed mean algorithm structure
 - Suggesting error-handling techniques and recommended validation checks
-- Reviewing and refining Go code for idiomatic clarity
+- Reviewing and refining Go code for idiomatic clarity (DeepSeek for Final Code Construction)
 - Generating template boilerplate for test files
 - Creating the structure and text for this README.md

 All final code was reviewed, tested, and validated by the developer before inclusion in this repository.